 In photography there is no meantime.
 There was just that moment and now there’s this moment and in between there is nothing.
-Photography, in a way, is the negation of chronology.” ~ Geoff Dyer, The Ongoing Moment
+Photography, in a way, is the negation of chronology. ~ Geoff Dyer, The Ongoing Moment

-Here’s how it will work.
+Here’s how it works.

 If you’ve wanted to try a workshop with me, but are hesitant about joining a group, this is a chance to try something different.

 * See that change means there is novelty and surprise and possibilities everywhere.

 * Stop judging everything as good or bad and see the beauty in imperfection.

 * Accept loss as a part of life and practice resilience.

 * Appreciate the value of grief.